MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define CUSTOM_MACHINE_NAME "3D Printer"
 ```

-This is the name of your printer as displayed on the LCD and by M115.
-For example, if you set this to "My Delta" the LCD will display "My Delta ready" when the printer is idle.
+This is the name of your printer as displayed on the LCD and by `M115`.
+For example, if you set this to "My Delta" the LCD will display "My Delta ready" when the printer starts up.

 ***